AstraZeneca/peptide-tools/dimorphite_dl-1.2.4_for_rdkit_pI/README.md

 Caveats
 -------

-Dimorphite-DL deprotonates indoles and pyrroles around pH 14.5.
+Tje code deprotonates indoles and pyrroles around pH 14.5.
 But these substructures can also be protonated around pH -3.5.
 Dimorphite does not perform the protonation.